The Darkness poster

 The inciting incident occurs at 11 minutes when Michael falls into a hidden cave and discovers five ancient black stones with Anasazi symbols.
 He takes them home, unknowingly releasing the Anasazi demons trapped within..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to After escalating supernatural events - including a neighbor's dog being killed and Michael's increasingly disturbing behavior - Peter and Bronny acknowledge something is seriously wrong and commit to investigating what is happening to their son., moving from reaction to action.
+This reveals the protagonist's commitment to After escalating supernatural events - including a neighbor's dog being killed and Michael's increasingly disturbing behavior - Peter and Bronny acknowledge something is seriously wrong and commit to investigating what is happening to their son., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The family discovers the true nature of the threat: the five stones represent five Anasazi demons that must possess the family members to fully manifest.
+Structural examination shows that this crucial beat The family discovers the true nature of the threat: the five stones represent five Anasazi demons that must possess the family members to fully manifest.
 Michael is revealed to be increasingly under their control - this is not just a haunting, but an invasion targeting their souls., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 69 minutes (75% through) represents the emotional nadir.
 Here, Michael is fully possessed and attacks the family.
 The house becomes a portal of darkness.
 The family realizes their son may be lost forever and conventional means cannot save him.
-All hope seems extinguished., demonstrates the protagonist at their lowest point.
+All hope seems extinguished., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 A Hispanic spiritual healer who understands Anasazi mythology arrives to help.
 She explains the demons can only be defeated by returning the stones to their sacred place and performing a ritual.
 The family commits to fighting together as a united front., demonstrating the transformation achieved throughout the journey.